ami-pbj/VIRCUR/README.md

 # VIRCUR-A-Cryptocurrency-Application
-A React Application built on Web 3.0 and Blockchain able to transfer Cryptocurrency to anyone to anywhere.
+A MERN Application built on Web 3.0 and Blockchain able to transfer Cryptocurrency to anyone to anywhere.
+Used HTML, CSS, ReactJS, NodeJS,  Solidity and MongoDB.

 **Home :**